benwong0/frenchtoast/README.md

 The goal of FrenchToast is to create a more flexible and stylish Toast system for Android.
 It should maintain the basic functions of the Android Toast system while allowing more flexible customizations.

+FrenchToast also allows multiple toast on screen.
+Toast will stack on top of each other.

 # Quick Start

 ```Java